-The lemon cake recipe is one of those dessert cocktails that limoncello is famous for and it's incredibly simple.
-If you have a bottle of RumChata and one of limoncello, that's all you need.
-Combine the two and you're ready to enjoy a creamy delight that's sure to satiate your sweet tooth.Continue to 5 of 10 below.
+The lemon cake recipe is one of those dessert cocktails that limoncello is famous for, and it's effortless.
+All you need is a bottle of RumChata and one of limoncello.
+Combine the two, and you're ready to enjoy a creamy delight that's sure to satiate your sweet tooth.Continue to 5 of 10 below.

 05 of 10

 An intriguing bourbon cocktail, this one is for the truly dedicated lemon lover.
 The good luck charm puts a very flavorful whiskey against both limoncello and lemon sour (a lemon-only version of sour mix).
-That sweet-tart bourbon background is then accented with fresh spearmint which is intentionally left in the cocktail to bring you good fortune.
+That sweet-tart bourbon background is then accented with fresh spearmint to bring you good fortune.

 06 of 10